Here’s how one local referee keeps his cool when parents heckle

 That’s when he gained a new level of respect for referees and what they go through, he said.
 He signed up to help referee soccer games in 2007.

-Diachendt is also a math teacher at Spring Hill High School in Chapin, covering everything from Algebra I to Advanced Placement statistics.
+Diachendt is also a math teacher at Spring Hill High School in Chapin, covering subjects ranging from Algebra I to Advanced Placement statistics.

 Similar to his technique with children in the classroom, Diachendt immediately responds to misbehaving parents and curtly explains his decisions.
 Whether he’s in the classroom or on the soccer pitch, he says he makes it clear to all that he is the one in charge.

-After the game, Diachendt said parents need to understand their children are not playing for the World Cup.
+After the game, Diachendt said, parents need to understand their children are not playing for the World Cup.
 It’s supposed to be fun, and many times parental behavior is ruining that, he said.

 “Stop trying to live your unfulfilled athletic fantasy through your child,” he said.
 “Let them be children.
 It’s just a game.”

 Diachendt said Silent September was a great success, allowing him to referee the game without any stress.
 But more importantly, it gave kids the opportunity to play without their parents contradicting the coaches.
-Cheering is one thing, he said, but if parents want to coach their child, they should sign up.
+Cheering is one thing, he said, but if parents want to coach their children, they should sign up.

 Despite the environment of youth sports today, Diachendt has never considered throwing in the towel.
 He loves the game too much, he said.